Two-photon transitions of charmonia on the light front: Formalism

 However, this is only accurate in the non-relativistic limit.
 At small $Q^2$, these two equations~(\ref{eqn:DA_TFFPg})~\&~(\ref{eqn:width_P_approx}) clearly overestimate the full light-front prediction (\ref{eqn:LFWF_TFFPg}), as we will see later.
 For charmonia, the effect is substantial.
 A further dilemma is that, for pseudoscalar quarkonia $\eta_c$, the decay constant $f_{\eta_c}$ cannot be unambiguously extracted from the experimental measurement.
 The BLFQ prediction $f_{\eta_c} = 0.42(7)$ GeV \cite{Li:2017mlw} is in good agreement with model-dependent value $f_{\eta_c} = 0.335(75)$ GeV extracted from the experiment \cite{CLEO:2000moj} as well as with predictions from Lattice QCD and DSE/BSE calculations \cite{Davies:2010ip, Donald:2012ga, McNeile:2012qf, Blank:2011ha}.

 The two-photon TFF of $\eta_c$ is measured by BaBar collaboration \cite{BaBar:2010siw}.
 The BaBar data can be well described by a monopole fit with a pole mass $\Lambda^2 = 8.5\pm 0.6 \pm 0.7 \,\mathrm{GeV}^2 \approx M_{J/\psi}^2$.
-This corroborates with the vector meson dominant (VMD) model with the nearest vector mesons.
+This corroborates the vector meson dominant (VMD) model with the nearest vector mesons.

 The BaBar data along with the monopole fit are shown in Fig.~\ref{fig:TFF_etac_1S}.
 The BLFQ prediction (\ref{eqn:LFWF_TFFPg}) is in excellent agreement with the BaBar data.
 Following the analysis in Ref.~\cite{Li:2017mlw} for the decay constants, our calculation uses the $N_{\max}=8$ results, which corresponds to a UV resolution $\mu_\textsc{uv} \approx \kappa\sqrt{N_{\max}} = 2.8\,\mathrm{GeV}$.
 The basis sensitivity shown as uncertainty band is estimated as the difference between the $N_{\max}=8$ and $N_{\max}=16$ results.

 A DSE/BSE result is included for comparison \cite{Chen:2016bpj}.
 Two recent Lattice calculations are less successful due to the difficulty to represent the photon with large virtuality \cite{CLQCD:2016ugl, CLQCD:2020njc}.
 More recent Lattice calculations instead focus on the on-shell amplitude.